What Is a Lump in the Earlobe?

 Epidermoid cysts occur more commonly in men than in women, although anyone of any age or gender can develop an earlobe cyst.
 There are certain risk factors which may increase the likelihood of epidermal inclusion cysts occurring, including:

-- Injury to the skin – soft tissue injury may result in abnormal skin healing and healthy skin cells can migrate into the deeper layers of the skin leading to the formation of a cyst.
+Soft tissue injury may result in abnormal skin healing, and healthy skin cells can migrate into the deeper layers of the skin, leading to the formation of a cyst.

-- Genetics—Several rare medical conditions are present from birth.
-They are associated with an increased likelihood of developing systems, including Gardener syndrome, which is also associated with multiple polyposis in the large intestine.
+Several rare medical conditions are present from birth.
+They are associated with an increased likelihood of developing systems, including Gardner syndrome, which is also associated with multiple polyposis in the large intestine.

 What are the symptoms and signs of earlobe cysts?